ynojima/guideline/source_en/ArchitectureInDetail/Codelist.rst

    * - Sr. No.
      - Description
    * - | (1)
-     - | Define a bean of JdbcCodeList class.
+     - | Define a bean of ``org.springframework.jdbc.core.JdbcTemplate`` class.
+       | It is necessary for setting the fetchSize independently.
    * - | (2)
+     - | Set the fetchSize.
+       | FetchSize may be set to Fetch All by default.By setting an appropriate value.
+       | When large number of records (in hundreds) need to be read from JdbcCodeList, When the setting of fetchSize is it FetchAll, it takes time to get a list from DB.
+   * - | (3)
+     - | Define a common bean of JdbcCodeList.
+       | Common parts of other JdbcCodeList are set.
+Therefore, for bean definition of basic JdbcCodeList, set this bean definition in parent class.
+       | This bean class cannot be instantiated by setting ``abstract`` attribute to true.
+   * - | (4)
+     - | Set the jdbcTemplate referring to (1).
+       | JdbcTemplate for which fetchSize value is set is stored in JdbcCodeList.
+   * - | (5)
+     - | Bean definition of JdbcCodeList
+       | By setting Bean defined in (3) as parent class in parent attribute, JdbcCodeList is set with fetchSize.
+       | In this bean definition, only the query related settings are carried out and the required CodeList is created.
+   * - | (6)
      - | Write an SQL for fetching the codelist in querySql property.
-At that time, **make sure to specify ORDER BY clause to define the order.**
+At that time, **make sure to specify ORDER BY clause to define the order**.
        | If ORDER BY is not specified, the order gets changed every time when records are fetched using SQL.
-   * - | (3)
+   * - | (7)
      - | Set the value corresponding to the Key of Map in valueColumn property.
 In this example, authority_id is set.
-   * - | (4)
+   * - | (8)
      - | Set the value corresponding to the Value of Map in labelColumn property.
 In this example, authority_name is set.

 |